sergts/joop-project/README.txt

 -How to synchronize files that are downloaded and uploaded.
 -How and when to update file folder.
--How to be sure that files are the same(hash, checksum?)
+-How to be sure that files are the same(hash, check sum?)
 -How to synchronize multiple peers on one file.
 E.g. when one file is downloaded from multiple peers, how to decide who provides which part of the file.
 -How to deal with users exiting during upload/download process?